backdrop-contrib/socialfield/README.txt

 DESCRIPTION
 ____________________

-The Social field module provides a social field for services like facebook, twitter, googleplus, linkedin, etc. Social field links are validated according to the patterns inserted in the module configuration.
+The Social field module provides a field that allows you to collect links to social network profiles like facebook, twitter, googleplus, linkedin, etc. Links are shown as icons.
+Social field links are validated according to the patterns inserted in the module configuration.

 For the moment, this module requires fontello icons collection.